Choosing a Camera for Landscape Photography

 • Telephoto Zoom - 70-200mm

-This is a great set-up; however, over the past few years I have come to really enjoy photographing tighter, more intimate scenes of nature and one of my main go-to lenses has been my 100-400mm lens [Sony E 100-400 | Canon R 100-500 | Nikon S 100-400].
-As such, my main load-out these days typically looks like this, weighing in at 7.8 lbs:
+This is a great set-up; however, over the past few years I have come to really enjoy photographing tighter, more intimate scenes of nature and one of my main go-to lenses has been my 100-400mm lens [Sony FE 100-400 | Canon R 100-500 | Nikon S 100-400].
+Below you'll find highly equivalent camera and lens combinations for Sony, Nikon, and Canon, keeping in mind I am a Sony photographer.
+I also have extensive experience with Canon and Nikon since I have to teach these systems as an instructor for Muench Workshops:

 A macro photograph of an aspen leaf - Choosing a camera for landscape photography can be difficult!